nf-core/oncoanalyser/docs/output.md

 ## Introduction

 This document describes the output produced by the pipeline.
-The directories listed below will be created in the results directory after the pipeline has finished.
+The directories listed below will be created in the results directory for a typical WGTS analysis after the pipeline has finished.
 All paths are relative to the top-level results directory.

 ```tree
 output/